Kaviya Thalaivan (1992 film): Soundtrack

-The music was composed by Aravind Siddhartha, with lyrics written by Aabaavanan.
+The music was composed by Aravind Siddhartha, with lyrics written by Aabavanan.

 Release and reception

 Kaviya Thalaivan was released on 25 October 1992, Diwali day.
 Malini Mannath of The Indian Express wrote that with the collaboration of Gopalakrishnan and Aabavanan, "the result has been disastrous. [..]
 There is none of the finesse of producer's earlier films or the sentiment value and strong screenplay of the director's earlier ventures."
 K. Vijiyan of New Straits Times wrote, "This is a family movie which all married couples will take great pleasure in watching".
 Maaya Krishnan of Kalki called Nambiar's performance as the film's only saving grace, but concluded that anyone who has patience enough to watch this film is a "Kaaviya Thalaivan".